rohit273/collaborative-story/README.md

 * Keep it concise.
 Finish a sentence and start a new one, or stick with one sentence.
 The story should be written collaboratively by many people to a similar extend.
 * Keep it clean!
 You should be able to read the story to your kids without additional censorship.
 * Have fun! :)

+---

+## How to complete this project

+By completing this project you'll go through the whole GitHub process that you also use for contributing to any Open Source project.
+You'll do this to get practice with that _process_.

+1. Fork the repo on GitHub
+2. Clone to your local machine using `git clone` and the URL from your fork of the project
+3. Add your sentence to the story
+4. Push it back up to your personal GitHub
+5. Create a _Pull Request_ (PR) from your fork

+By creating the PR, you are asking CodingNomads to merge your addition into the repository hosted on CodingNomads' GitHub.